Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 idl-mantagged	| Assigned to a .idl-menu-word when a sense is manually assigned for it. idl-untagged	| Assigned to a .idl-menu-word which requires a sense.

-Other classes related to the sense menu are described in [Sense Menu plugin](sense_menu.plugin.md).
+Other classes related to the sense menu are described in [Sense Menu plugin](sense_menu.plugin.md) and in [Sense Card plugin](sense_card.plugin.md).

 #### Methods

-The widget instance can be retrieved from the attached element using data attribute “taggingMenu” (e.g., var tm = $(…).data(“taggingMenu”); ).
+The widget instance can be retrieved from the attached element using data attribute "taggingMenu" (e.g., var tm = $(…).data("taggingMenu"); ).
 The following methods are available:

 Method | Description
 ------ | -----------